-Since 2005, the borough has seen a reduction in the level of carbon dioxide equivalent emissions from $1,672,372 \text{ ktCO}2$ to $457,043 \text{ ktCO}2$, a reduction of just under 73%.
+Since 2005, the borough has seen a reduction in the level of carbon dioxide equivalent emissions from $1,672,372~\rm ktCO_2$ to $457,043~\rm ktCO_2$ , a reduction of just under 73%.
 To put this into perspective, the emissions from the borough of Gravesham represents less than 1% of the total UK emissions in 2019.

-The graph below shows the sectors that contribute the most to the level of emissions in the borough:
+The graph opposite shows the sectors that contribute the most to the level of emissions in the borough: